 The more the better so that you can fine tune the amount of heat you put in the pan or pot.
-Our Electrolux goes from level 1 to 3 in 0.2 steps and then to 9 in 0.5 steps plus a Power boil beyond.
+Our Electrolux has 26 settings, going from level 1 to 3 in 0.2 steps and then from 3 to 10(hi) in 0.5 steps plus a Power boil beyond.
 This is probably more than you need - which is good because I have not seen that in most current models on the market, including apparently the Frigidaire Gallery which is the current version of our model.
-Most units have power levels 1-9, plus Power boost.
+Most units have 10 power levels Low or 1 to 9, plus Power boost.
 The GE Profile series ($3,000) is the only one I've seen so far with 20 1/2 step levels (1.0, 1.5, 2.0 etc).
 I like the extra fine grained control, but it may not be worth the extra bucks to you.
-Let me know if you see models with fractional power levels.
-Oddly this is an area where some of the portables divide the range into more levels (our Dulux has 15 levels).
+Let me know if you see other models with fractional power levels.
+Oddly this is an area where some of the portables beat out the more expensive stoves.
+The Duxtop has 20 levels.

-This is a place where some of the portables shine.
-On some, you can set a temperature level and it will modulate the energy like a thermostat to hold the pan at a fixed temperature.
+This is another place where some of the portables shine.
+On some like the Duxtop, you can set a temperature level and it will modulate the energy like a thermostat to hold the pan at a fixed temperature.
 Quite handy for some cooking, like setting eggs.
-I have seen this in several <$200 portables, but only in expensive ($4,000+ full cooktops, like the Café so far.
+I have seen this in several <$200 portables, but only in expensive ($3,000+ full cooktops, like the GE Profile and Café so far.
 Let me know if you see it.
 Some other models (like the current Electrolux) have a couple of special temperature controlled low power settings that can be great for holding a simmer or melting butter or chocolate.
 (Beware, some of the inexpensive portables get negative reviews due to fluctuations in their low temperature control.
 Another reason I like the Duxtop)

 Auto-sizing Pan detection

-Touchscreen digitals take a bit more getting used to than the comfortable old knobs, but are much easier to keep clean.
+Touchscreen digital controls take a bit more getting used to than the comfortable old knobs, but are easier to keep clean.
 This is really a matter of personal preference.
 I like the touchscreen.
 Others prefer the knobs.

-No reaching over the hot pans to reach the controls.
+Front mount means no reaching over the hot pans to reach the controls.
 On the other hand, some users report that with front touch controls they sometimes bump the controls accidentally.
-I have used a rear control model for many years and lived to tell the tale.
+I have used a rear control stove for many years and lived to tell the tale.